-If you’re a runner who often skips out on strength, know that research proves the benefits of adding it to your routine.
-The evidence: A systematic review published in Sports Medicine in 2018 found that strength training improves running economy, time trial performance, and maximal sprint speed in middle- and long-distance runners of all levels.
-This research suggests doing two to three days a week of Master the Half into speed gains, you need to pick the right moves plyometric exercises (you’ll find a mix of those below).
+Plus, a systematic review published in Sports Medicine in 2018 found that strength training improves running economy, time trial performance, and maximal sprint speed in middle- and long-distance runners of all levels.
+This research suggests doing two to three days a week of intervals, tempo runs, and hill sprints scheduled on your calendar.
+While practicing quicker and explosive or plyometric exercises (you’ll find a mix of those below).

-4 Exercises to Run Faster
+4 Exercises to Improve Running Speed

-How to use this list: While there are plenty of exercises to run faster out there, here, Dicharry shares four go-to moves you can work into your training routine.
+A 3-Day-A-Week Half Marathon Training Schedule: While there are plenty of exercises to run faster out there, here, Dicharry shares four go-to moves you can work into your training routine.

 Explosive moves are recommended for advanced athletes and runners, so if you are just starting out, start with this dumbbell workout for beginners.